Domain Enumeration, Red Teaming

 Process Hunter

 Process Hunter module is an interesting one as it enumerates the running process on the target machine.
 It can help the attacker deduce a lot about its target.
 It can extract information about any services that might be vulnerable.
-It can tell if any process is running with elevated privileges.
+Process Hunter can tell if any process is running with elevated privileges.
 It also tells the Process ID of the process so if the attacker has access to that process, they can tinker around with it such as stopping or restarting such process.

-situational_awareness/network/powerview/process_hunter
+usemodule situational_awareness/network/powerview/process_hunter

 execute